shwhang/Streamix/docs/schema.md

 title | string | not null
 description | string | not null
 media_id | integer | not null, foreign key

-//TODO: if medias:has_episodes === true, than medias will have videos through episodes
-//TODO: maybe if media has 0 episodes